 Implication: This finding is most illuminating.
-SBI 100 companies that invested heavily in their product development are realizing the benefits, not just in revenue growth, but also in profit.
+SBI 100 companies (the largest 100 sales forces in the world) that invested heavily in their product development are realizing the benefits, not just in revenue growth, but also in profit.
 Coupling this with the sales spend finding, we can state unequivocally that these customer-facing investments tie to long-term corporate health.

 Interestingly, we found no relationship between the size of a sales force and the sales expense rate in SBI 100 companies.
 A little less surprising, but still significant, was the similarly weak correlation between sales expense rate and total employee head count.

 Your spend on customer-facing business functions results in growth.
 If topline growth is part of your strategic objective, your spend priorities should reflect that.
 Based on our analysis of SBI 100 companies, we make the following recommendations to both SBI 100 executives and those whose companies aspire to SBI 100 ranking:

 - Spend allocation: Make sure your spend allocation decisions optimize business functions with one another to achieve strategic alignment across the company.

 - Customer experience: If you have a customer experience strategy, make sure your spend allocation decisions reflect that to reap the expected benefits.

 For this analysis, we collected, parsed, standardized, and validated a massive amount of data.
 With an SBI 100 sample set that reflected the world’s largest sales forces, we were not able to delve into the specifics of each company’s business units, product lines, or geographic dispersion.
 That will be fruit for a future article.
 Nonetheless, the data for this year’s study of SBI 100 companies was clear and the trend lines strong.